Virtualization-projects/ui-for-docker-wiki/Developing-UI-for-Docker.md

 ### run-dev
 Build and run a Docker image with the app, watch source files and refresh on changes.

-The actual docker commands for `run` and `run-dev` are in the Gruntfile under the `shell` section, this is the place to make changes, like pointing at a different Docker host or changing the port that DockerUI is exposed on.
+The actual docker commands for `run` and `run-dev` are in the Gruntfile under the `shell` section, this is the place to make changes, like pointing at a different Docker host or changing the port that UI for Docker is exposed on.